hemanthkandula/hemanthkandula/README.md

 ## Hi there 👋 , I am [Hemanth](https://hemanthkandula.com/)! 😁
-<h6 > (Open To Work) </h6>

 [comment]: <> (<h2  align="center">👨‍💻 Whoami </h2>)
 I am a machine learning researcher with 5+ years of academic and professional experience in the field of deep learning for NLP, Healthcare and Robotics.
-I'm a Staff Scientist at Raytheon BBN Technologies working on NLP on DARPA Projects.
+I'm a Staff Scientist at Raytheon BBN Technologies working on NLP in DARPA Projects.
 I am also currently doing research at [Harvard Medical School](https://hms.harvard.edu/) in Cambridge, MA  where I use Deep Learning to solve a few of the major unmet needs in Healthcare.
 In my recent project, I developed learning algorithms that facilitate the transfer of information through unsupervised and self-supervised model adaptation and generalization for biomedical imaging.
 (Published in Nature BME).

 I am have completed my Master in CS at [Tufts University](https://www.tufts.edu/), worked on deep Reinforcement Learning and NLP projects.  📝 [Resume](https://hemanthkandula.com/docs/Resume_Hemanth_Kandula.pdf)
  <br><samp> Enthusiastic in solving real-world challenges with Machine learning, Data Science, and Robotics. </samp>